 There are 2 different types of these pests that we need to be concerned about.
 Both are types of clothes moths, the insect that eats our textiles.

 The Webbing Moth (Tineola bisselliella).
-The adult of this species is about a half inch long and yellowish beige in color.
+The adult moths of this species are about a half inch long and yellowish beige in color.
+See below.

 The adults themselves cause no damage, but the larvae they produce are very damaging.
 It is the larvae that actually feed on wool.

 Each larva spins a silken tube that acts like a barrier of protection.
 The webbing moth larvae attach their tubes to dark crevices or seams, rendering themselves stationary to feed in one location.
 The casemaking moth larvae do not attach their tubes or “cases” which allows them to remain mobile and cause a wider spectrum of damage.

 The life cycle of moths can last from two months to two and ½ years.
 The adults lay eggs on products that the larvae will consume.